zessta/GenQ/JS_correct_incorrect.md

 ## Question 46:**Fetch and Display Weather Data with Caching**
-Question: Create a function that fetches weather data from a weather API and displays it on the page.
+Description: Create a function that fetches weather data from a weather API and displays it on the page.
 Implement caching so that if the same city is requested within 10 minutes, the cached data is used instead of making a new API request.

 **Links:**